Alluxio/alluxio/docs/en/Getting-Started.md

 **Note**  This guide is designed to start an Alluxio system with minimal setup.
-Alluxio performs best in a distributed environment for big data workloads, but this scenario is difficult to incorporate in a local environment.
-The performance benefits of Alluxio are illustrated in the following whitepapers, which include further instructions for running Alluxio in a scaled
+Alluxio performs best in a distributed environment for big data workloads, but this scenario is difficult to simulate on a single machine.
+The performance benefits of Alluxio are illustrated in the following whitepapers, which include further instructions for running Alluxio in a scaled-up
 environment:
 * [Accelerating on-demand data analytics with Alluxio](https://alluxio.com/resources/accelerating-on-demand-data-analytics-with-alluxio)
 * [Accelerating data analytics on Ceph object storage with Alluxio](https://www.alluxio.com/blog/accelerating-data-analytics-on-ceph-object-storage-with-alluxio).